Ret. Det. Kenny Driscoll

 Ken was doing some investigations in the city that bled over into the county so he gave the info to a friend that was a county officer.
 His friend was handing the info in as if he found it on his own until he was called into his Captain's Office and asked questions he couldn't answer.
 Then he came clean and told them he had gotten the info from Ken, Ken was called to the precinct where he met with the Captain and shared all his info, later some detectives came to the house and with ken's info made several arrests.
 A year later in 1989, Ken received this award

-This one has his actual 1997 bicentennial badge in it
+This one was awarded in 2000 and has his actual 1997 bicentennial badge in it

 Years of Service

 EOD 17 June 1987 - RFD 29 May 2003

 3 Bronze Stars - 3 Unit Citations - 2 Commendation Ribbons